Túathal Máelgarb

-Túathal is reported to have been killed in the 540s.
+Túathal is reported to have been killed in the 540s or according to the Annals of the Four Masters in 538.
 Later glosses to the annals, and tales concerning Diarmait mac Cerbaill and Saint Ciarán of Clonmacnoise, add more detail, but are likely to be much later traditions.
 According to these, Túathal was attempting to have Diarmait banished, but instead Túathal was killed by Diarmait's uterine half-brother—according to some versions, his adoptive kinsman—"Máelmor Ua Machí" or "Máelmor mac Argadaín".
 Máelmor himself was killed on the spot.